Early Novel Written By Free Black Woman Called Out Racism Among Abolitionists

 Since Gate's rediscovery of Our Nig, the book has been republished three times.
 Each edition contains new details uncovered by historians about Wilson's life — details that further suggest the harsh story she wrote was in fact her own experience as a black woman in Milford, N.H.

-It seems likely that Wilson herself may in fact be the little girl in her book who was so terribly mistreated.
-She hinted as much in the book; in the earliest pages she writes in the first person before pivoting to the third person.
+It seems likely that Wilson was the little girl in her book who was so terribly mistreated.
+She hinted as much in the book; in the earliest pages, she writes in the first person before pivoting to the third person.

 Of all the discoveries about Wilson's life, JerriAnne Boggis may have made the most extraordinary one.
 Boggis found the house where Wilson grew up — the house where she was likely indentured to a white family.